AdobeDocs/journeys.en/help/using/usecase/campaign-classic-use-case.md

     ![](../assets/accintegration-uc-7.png)

-1. For the email address and two personalization fields, change **Constant** to **Variable**.
+1. For the email address and the two personalization fields, change **Constant** to **Variable**.

     ![](../assets/accintegration-uc-8.png)

-1. Now create a new journey and start with the event created before.
+1. Now create a new journey and start with the event previously created.

     ![](../assets/accintegration-uc-9.png)